 Affordable Roman pastas and pinsa steps from the Vatican with fast, friendly service for many, but persistent card-payment hassles and tourist-trap vibes in some reviews mean proceed with eyes open.

-⚠️ Review concerns: This assessment reflects moderate uncertainty due to questionable review patterns.
-See details in Authenticity Assessment.
 Spaghetti offers affordable Roman pastas and pinsa with friendly, often-quick service steps from the Vatican, making it a convenient casual choice for tourists.
 However, inconsistent execution—ranging from excellent cacio e pepe to bland meatballs—and moderate review authenticity concerns create uncertainty in assessing true quality.
 Practical concerns like repeated card-machine issues and tourist-trap signals further temper the grade, though fair pricing and accessible family options provide real value for the location.

 Steps from the Vatican Walls, the room feels warm and bustling with servers who are often friendly and quick, a soundtrack that can skew lively, and menus offered in several languages.
 One diner summed it up: "Perfect after the museums—welcoming and fast."
 However, there are some review authenticity concerns and repeated reports of card-machine issues, so plan accordingly.
 Cooking leans classic Roman—think carbonara, amatriciana, and cacio e pepe—plus light, affordable pinsa.
 When they are on, pastas arrive nicely al dente with bold seasoning; crowd favorites include cacio e pepe and the spicy arrabbiata.
 Critics cite bland meatballs and uneven lasagna, so results can vary, but the overall approach is comfort-first Italian at fair prices for the area.
 Families will find it accessible: simple spaghetti pomodoro, Margherita pinsa, fries, omelettes, and plain grilled sides suit cautious eaters.
 No kids menu is listed, but portions and choices are compatible with children; ask to skip the heat on arrabbiata and stick to pomodoro or Margherita for the safest bets.

-Area: Touristed, lively streets by Vatican Museums; heavy foot traffic, multilingual menus, quick-turnover dining.
+Area vibe: Touristed, lively streets by Vatican Museums; heavy foot traffic, multilingual menus, quick-turnover dining.

 Safety: Generally safe, crowded with visitors; typical pickpocket vigilance near major sites.

-Nearby: Steps from Vatican Walls, near museums, souvenir shops, bars, and mid-range restaurants.
+What's nearby: Steps from Vatican Walls, near museums, souvenir shops, bars, and mid-range restaurants.